Tower Farms worldwide

 We provide vertical farming & greenhouse turnkey solutions worldwide.

-Agrotonomy Corp. has set up the first aeroponic Tower Farms in Europe, Asia, Africa, and in the Middle East using Tower Garden® patented technology.
+Agrotonomy Corp. has set up the first aeroponic vertical farms in Europe, Asia, Africa, Australia, Polynesia, and the Middle East using Tower Garden® patented technology.
+We have also developed many Tower Farm projects in the USA, Canada, and the West Indies.

 🍓🍓 We now offer a state-of-the-art indoor vertical strawberry farming system (28 tons of yearly harvest in 375 m²)! 🍓🍓